dqops/dqo/docs/examples/string-max-length.md

-# String max length
+# A string not exceeding a set length

-The check counts number of those strings with length above the one provided by the user in a column.
+The check verifies that the length of the string does not exceed the indicated value.

 **PROBLEM**